Course Outline

 - Selecting the appropriate number of clusters

-6. Measuring performance for classification
+6. Measuring Performance for Classification

 - Working with classification prediction data

-- Examining confusion matrices
+- In-depth analysis of confusion matrices

 - Using confusion matrices to assess performance

-- Beyond accuracy – other performance metrics
+- Beyond accuracy – alternative performance measures

 - The kappa statistic